 Employees who change from part-time to full-time will accrue vacation time based on their full time hire date.

-Faculty receive the same vacation time as staff but are not tracked through OD, and are instead required to work with their manager to ensure coverage and permission for their time off requests.
-Vacation is not paid out for faculty due addition break
+Faculty receive the same vacation time allowance as staff but are not tracked through OD, and are instead required to work with their manager to ensure coverage and permission for their time off requests.

 The University recognizes the full-time employee's birthday as a paid holiday each year.
 Full-time in this case, represents salaried employees working 30 hours or more per week.
 Employees may take this day during their birthday week or the week after to their birthday with approval from their manager.